 Another way to ensure your money’s value is preserved is by investing in securities.
 Investing in the money market (treasury bills, certificate of deposits) or capital market (equities, bonds, derivatives) for the long run earns you interest significant enough to offset the effect of a devaluation or inflation.
 Your investment mix ultimately depends on your risk tolerance, but by creating a well-balanced portfolio that mitigates risk and increases returns, you’re more likely to boost your purchasing power.

-OVERWOOD allows investors to invest in safe, high-yield securities and a stable currency.
-With OVERWOOD dollar, you can start investing in dollar-denominated instruments and earn daily compounding interest on your investment.
+OVERWOOD exposes clients to safe, high-yield securities and a stable currency.
+With OVERWOOD dollar, you can start saving in dollar-denominated instruments and earn daily compounding interest on your saving.
 Not only do you preserve the purchasing power of your wealth, but you also take a step closer to achieving financial freedom.

 Visit overwood.ng to get started.